MENFULNESS SAFEGUARDING VULNERABLE ADULTS/ADULTS AT RISK POLICY

 - All visitors, contractors and partners

 Safeguarding is everyone’s responsibility.
 All those representing Menfulness (trustees, volunteers or staff) are required to report any suspected abuse and be aware of the appropriate reporting and support procedure for safeguarding.
+(See Appendix 2 for pathway).
 It is important that all are also aware of the Government’s PREVENT strategy.
 The aim of this is to stop people becoming terrorists or supporting violent extremism in all its forms.
 This can also be a safeguarding issue but has different reporting mechanisms.

 The Safeguarding Officer(s) will discharge their safeguarding functions in a way that ensures that children or vulnerable adults/adults at risk are safeguarded from harm, and promotes their welfare.
 They are responsible for following up any suspected reports of abuse and for informing the Police or other appropriate external bodies.